alx-rg/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-03.md

 ## The Box Model

-The box model describes how everything is sized on the CSS.
+The box model describes how everything is sized with CSS.

 The Box Model applies to all **block** elements.
-Looking at any element on a page it will either display as inline or block.
+Any element on a page it will either display as inline or block.

 Think of inline elements like words in a block of text.
 The flow is left to right and wrap when they reach the extent of their container.